The latest chapter in a series of articles looking back at each campaign from the Crucible era.

 “King” Hendry was not to be denied, and by beating Williams in the final he rounded off the decade as he began it – as world champion.

-It represented his seventh in all, an incredible new record for the modern era that still stands to the present day.
+It represented his seventh in all, an incredible new record for the modern era.

 The 1990s was nearing its climax and there was a familiar champion to celebrate, but the sport was just about to enter its most turbulent decade yet.